perushinkov/stateful-mvc-swing-library/README.md

         registerEvents();
     }

+    /**
+  	 * The Controller
+  	 *
+  	 * Holds the definitions of the event-handlers.
+  	 * Communicates with the MVCModel singleton,
+  	 * and should change the current view state only
+  	 * by calls to transition(int transitionCode)
+  	 */
     @Override
     public void registerEvents() {
+        /*
+         * Upon logout-btn-click an attempt is made to stop subview.
+         * If unsuccessful, an alert is shown, else logout transition is invoked
+         * in parent view.
+         */
         logoutBtn.addActionListener((e) -> {
+            /**
+             * If a view is currently blocking, it means the user cannot
-            if (childView.isBlocking()) {
+             * navigate away from it.
+(Perhaps because a vital operation is in progress) */ if (childView.isBlocking()) {
                 JOptionPane.showMessageDialog(null, "Cannot logout during operation!");
             } else {
-                parent.transition(Master.A_LOGOUT);
+                // Now it's parent's responsibility to destroy switcher view and replace it with perhaps login screen? parent.transition(Master.A_LOGOUT);
                 new Thread(() -> {
                     try {
                         rootModel.cancel();
                         rootModel.shutdown();
                     } catch (Exception ex) {
+                        // Never allow exceptions in Swing Event-thread!
                         SwingUtil.alert(ex.getMessage());
                     }
                 }).start();
             }
         });

+        /*
+         * Similar to logoutbtn handler, but does not care if subpage view is currently doing something important.
+         */
         forceLogoutBtn.addActionListener((e) -> {
             parent.transition(Master.A_LOGOUT);
             try {